Skip to main content

 • To understand where our fundraisers are based and where fundraisers’ activity takes place and to publicise this (but always on an anonymous basis unless we have your consent).

 • To personalise our communications with you.
 This includes reviewing the information we hold about you, including your stated interests (if any), the articles and information from our newsletters you have read, your stated fundraising activity (if any) in order to understand your preferences and characteristics so that we can contact you with communications which are relevant to you or support your fundraising in a more bespoke way.
 For example, if you have told us that you have done a certain type of fundraising activity, we will send you helpful information about that type of fundraising.
-This allows us to serve you better and with greater personalisation.

 • To put you in a group depending on how much you have fundraised for us so that we can tailor our interaction with you appropriately.